-- Novella Carpenter Roving Philosophical Reporter (Seek to 4:33): Novella Carpenter speaks with George Lakoff, the influential cognitive scientist and linguist from UC Berkeley about George Bush's "Surge" vs. Vietnam's "Escalation" and how frames are created by the left and right in American Politics.
+- Roving Philosophical Report (Seek to 4:33): Novella Carpenter speaks with George Lakoff, the influential cognitive scientist and linguist from UC Berkeley about George Bush's "Surge" vs. Vietnam's "Escalation" and how frames are created by the left and right in American Politics.

-- Ian Schoales the 60-Second Philosopher (Seek to 49:25): Ian Schoales burns through George Orwell's life and works as the creator of some of the most important and powerful "frames" in the 20th century.
+- 60-Second Philosopher (Seek to 49:25): Ian Shoales burns through George Orwell's life and works as the creator of some of the most important and powerful "frames" in the 20th century.

 Geoffrey Nunberg, School of Information, University of California Berkeley